zvdas/3DModelApp/procedure.md

 Steps:
 1. Set the output directory to static folder
     Open angular.json, add the "outputPath": "./static" option to the build target so that the production will be stored in static folder under project root directory.
+(Alternatively, the default, dist/<project_name> will also do.)

 2. Enter the following command ng build